-Hourly mean values of D, H and Z for the past 12 plotted in 27-day months are segments corresponding to the Bartels solar rotation number.
-Magnetic disturbances associated with active regions and/or coronal holes on the Sun may recur after 27 davs: the same is true geomagneticallyuiet intervals.
+Hourly mean values of D, H and Z for the past 12 are plotted in 27-day segments corresponding to the Bartels solar rotation number.
+Magnetic disturbances associated with active regions and/or coronal holes on the Sun may recur the after 27 days: same is true geomagneticallyuiet intervals.
 Plotting the data in this way highlights this recurrence.
 Diurnal variations are also clear in these plots and the amplitude changes throughout the year highlight the seasonal changes.
 Longer term secular variation is also illustrated.